xiao9616/learnNote/tool/dataBase/mysql/mysql.md

 //重命名
 select field1 as f1 ,field2 as f2 from tablename;
 select field1 f1 ,field2 f2 from tablename;
+select field1 as f1 from tablename as tn;
 //去重 distinct
 select distinct field from tablename;